-- Operate your barbecue on a level surface.
+- Operate your barbecue on a level surface to have a safe barbecue experience.
 Place your grill away from anywhere with a lot of flammable materials, these include your garden, house, garage, and other landscaping.

 - Keep a fire extinguisher nearby.
 Make sure that everybody knows where it is located and that they know how to operate it.
 This could save lives, prevent serious injury, and prevent property damage.

-- Don’t move the grill once it has been lit.
+- Don’t move the grill once you lit it.

 - Keep children and pets away from the grill.

-- Only use lighter fluid that is designed for grilling when charcoal grilling.
+- Only use lighter fluid that is for grilling when charcoal grilling.
 Do not use gasoline or other flammable liquids.
-And do not add lighter fluid once the fire has been started.
+And do not add lighter fluid once you start the fire.

 - Do not grill indoors or in enclosed areas.
 Charcoal grills produce carbon monoxide (CO) which can be deadly if produced within an unventilated space.